Postal code: United Kingdom

 There are always two halves: the separation between outward and inward postcodes is indicated by one space.

 The outward postcode covers a unique area and has two parts which may in total be two, three or four characters in length.
-A postcode area of one or two letters, followed by one or two numbers, followed in some parts of London by a letter.
+A postcode area of one or two letters, followed by one or two digits, followed in some parts of London by a letter.

 The outward postcode and the leading numeric of the inward postcode in combination forms a postal sector, and this usually corresponds to a couple of thousand properties.

 Larger businesses and isolated properties such as farms may have a unique postcode.
 Extremely large organisations such as larger government offices or bank headquarters may have multiple postcodes for different departments.

-There are about 100 postcode areas, ranging widely in size from BT which covers the whole of Northern Ireland to WC for a small part of Central London.
+There are 121 postcode areas in the UK, ranging widely in size from BT which covers the whole of Northern Ireland to WC for a small part of Central London.
 Postcode areas occasionally cross national boundaries, such as SY which covers a large, predominantly rural area from Shrewsbury and Ludlow in Shropshire, England, through to the seaside town of Aberystwyth, Ceredigion on Wales' west coast.
+There are a number of special purpose postcode areas that are "non-geographic" and which provide special routing instructions (such as parcel returns to online retailers).
+The three Crown dependencies and Gibraltar also use UK formatted postcodes.
+Some British Overseas Territories have adopted a single postcode for their territory that is very similar to the UK format.

 United States

-In the United States, the basic ZIP Code is composed of five numbers.
-The first three numbers identify a specific sectional center facility—or central sorting facility—that serves a geographic region (typically a large part of a state).
-The next two numbers identify a specific post office either serving an area of a city (if in an urban area or large suburban area) or an entire village, town, or small city and its surrounding area (if in a small suburban or rural area).
+In the United States, the basic ZIP Code is composed of five digits.
+The first three digits identify a specific sectional center facility—or central sorting facility—that serves a geographic region (typically a large part of a state).
+The next two digits identify a specific post office either serving an area of a city (if in an urban area or large suburban area) or an entire village, town, or small city and its surrounding area (if in a small suburban or rural area).

 There is an extended format of the ZIP Code known as the ZIP+4, which contains the basic five-digit ZIP Code, followed by a hyphen and four additional digits.
 These digits identify a specific delivery route, such as one side of a building, a group of apartments, or several floors of a large office building.
 Although using the ZIP+4 offers higher accuracy, addressing redundancy, and sorting efficiency within the USPS, it is optional and not widely used by the general public.
 It is primarily only used by business mailers.

 For high volume business mailers using automated mailing machines, the USPS has promulgated the Intelligent Mail barcode standard, which is a barcode containing the ZIP+4 code plus a two digit delivery point.
 This 11-digit number is theoretically a unique identifier for every address in the country.